 You see it in the concentration of wealth in the hands of the few and a growing population of homeless people who will be asked to survive on government subsidized faith based handouts; challenging the constitutional protection provided for in the separation between church and state.

-You see it in the logging of old growth, the extinction of salmon,
+You see it in the logging of old growth, the extinction of salmon, and all the other endangered species struggling to survive.

-to label the genetically altered food that we are told has no health effects,
+And you see it in genetic engineering and the refusal by corporations to label the genetically altered food that we are told has no health effects, but we are denied the right to make the final choice to eat.

 The examples are numerous and if you want to know how this is happening to us, just ask any of the Indigenous People.
 They know what it is like to have promises made over and over again, only to have them become broken treaties and more lies.
 The Trail of Tears has come home and now we are all walking it together.